DHTMLX/docs-spreadsheet/docs/work_with_cells.md

 - Go to: *Data -> Data validation* in the menu

-- Choose *List from a range* criteria
+- Choose the *List from a range* criteria

 - Select your list range